12 Things You Can and Can’t Sell at an Estate Sale

-We always recommend having an expert help you determine if a weapon is safe to sell or not and you can also use this resource to research general firearm and weapon sale rules in your state. https://www.nraila.org/
+We always recommend having an expert help you determine if a weapon is safe to sell or not.
+You can also visit the NRA’s Institute of Legislative Action website to research general firearm and weapon sale rules in your state.

 Cleaning Products / Garage Chemicals – sell it.